Custodial Accounts with Vanguard

 Other Accounts at Vanguard for Minors

-Like the custodial account, contributions to a 529 plan aren’t tax deductible at the federal level, but they might be at the state level, depending on where you live.
-Earnings grow tax-free federally and possibly at the state level too.
+Like custodial accounts, contributions to a 529 plan are not tax deductible at the federal level, but they may be at the state level, depending on the state.
+Earnings grow tax free federally and sometimes at the state level too.

 Continue Reading